Are Bonds a Good Retirement Investment Option?

 What Is a Bond?

 Bond issuers are required to pay investors according to the contract terms of the bond.
-For this reason, bonds generally have lower expected volatility risk and lower historical returns than stocks.
+Because there is less uncertainty about the interest payments, bonds generally have lower expected volatility risk and lower historical returns than stocks.

-In our view, the primary purpose of bonds in a retirement portfolio should be to help soften some of the short-term volatility associated with stocks.
-However, much of the long-term growth of a retirement portfolio generally will come from stocks, not bonds.
+In our view, a key purpose of blending bonds and stocks in a retirement portfolio should be to dampen some of the short-term volatility associated with stock prices.
+However, much of the long-term growth of a retirement portfolio generally will come from stock investments.

 See Our Investment Guides